cfarkas/SARS-CoV-2-freebayes/README.md

 pip install instrain
 pip install vcfstats
 ```
-Note: use pip3 command when using python3.
+Note: use pip3 instead of pip when using python3.

 ### 8) Installing seqkit
 SeqKit - a cross-platform and ultrafast toolkit for FASTA/Q file manipulation (https://bioinf.shenwei.me/seqkit/) can be installed from repository as follows: